jcobarreto/codeeducation/README.md

 # About this project

-Create the small and secured golang docker image based on scratch for studies purposes
+Create the small and secured golang docker image based on scratch for studies purposes.